IUCN GB Red List: Endangered

 Water voles have undergone one of the most serious declines of any wild mammal in Britain during the 20th century.
 The intensification of agriculture in the 1940s and 1950s caused the loss and degradation of habitat, but the most rapid period of decline was during the 1980s and 1990s as American mink spread.
 Between 1989 and 1998, the population fell by almost 90 per cent!

-The breeding season starts in March and goes on until October, in which females produce two-five litters annually each of two-eight blind, hairless pups.
+Starts in March and goes on until October.
+Females produce between two and five litters annually each of two to eight young.
 Young leave their mother after 28 days and those born in July may breed that autumn, though most reach sexual maturity after their first winter.
 Juvenile water voles need to weigh at least 170g to survive winter.

-Grasses, common reeds, sedges, less frequently rushes in spring and summer; roots, tree bark and fruit in autumn and winter.
+Reeds, grasses, rushes, sedges, water plants and wetland plants in the spring and summer and roots, rhizomes, bulbs and bark in the autumn and winter.
 Very occasionally insects and other invertebrates are eaten.

 Grassy banks along slow moving rivers, ditches, streams, lakes, ponds, canals, as well as marshland and upland.
 They dig burrows in steep grassy banks, which often include underwater entrances.

 Water voles live in colonies but string themselves out along a watercourse.
 Breeding females have territories of 30-150m and fiercely defend them, while males having larger home ranges of 60-300m that overlap several females.
 Females mark their territories using discrete latrine sites, close to the burrows and at the boundaries.
 Latrines are flattened piles of droppings topped with fresh ones.

 Water voles are active during the day.
 They do not hibernate over winter but do spend more time in their burrows, often cohabiting with members of the same colony and so are less visible above ground.

 Water voles used to be found in nearly every waterway in England, Scotland and Wales but are now thought to have been lost in up to 90% of these sites.
-Threats include habitat loss and fragmentation from unsympathetic riverside management; water pollution; and predation by the American mink in the last 30 years.
+Threats include habitat loss and fragmentation from unsympathetic riverside management, predation by non-native American mink and pollution.